-(My kids haven't been too happy about it, but I'm hoping to take my daughter there for a Girls' Night Out, now that's she's reached the magic age of 10!
+(My kids didn't used to be too happy about it, but I was finally able to take my daughter there for a Girls' Night Out when she reached the magic age of 9!
 See where she likes to go in nearby Norfolk for Girls' Day Out.)

 Located in historic Old Town Portsmouth, The Commodore Dinner Theater is on the National Register of Historic Places and the Virginia Landmarks Register.